GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/qeextractscience.rst

 We now correct the science frame for quantum efficiency effects and extract it.
-We use the arc for the QE correction, and we apply the response function during the extraction and we use the extracted flat as a trace reference.
+We use the arc for the QE correction, and we apply the response function during the extraction.
+Also, the extracted flat is used as a trace reference.

 |